Parendi: Thousand-Way Parallel RTL Simulation: Evaluation

-We wrap all benchmarks with simple drivers in Verilog, free of unnecessary DPI calls\footnote{Some PLI calls like \textcode{\$readmemh}, \textcode{\$display}, \textcode{\$value\$plusargs}, and etc. still exist.}.
-This is different from Chipyard's default simulation flow which heavily relies on DPI calls that hook the simulation to various services provided by the RISC-V frontend server in software.
-The advantage is that without linking heavy-weight software to simulation, we ensure that our evaluation does not include unwanted performance degradation (both in \SimName and Verilator).
+We wrap all benchmarks with simple Verilog drivers, without DPI calls.\footnote{PLI calls such as \textcode{\$readmemh}, \textcode{\$display}, \textcode{\$plusargs} still exist.} Chipyard's default simulation flow heavily uses DPI calls to connect the simulation to services provided by a software RISC-V front-end server.
+By avoiding non-RTL software, we ensure that our evaluation of both \SimName and Verilator does not include extraneous performance influences from the simulator and front-end communications.

-\shortparagraph{Baseline} We use Verilator as our baseline.
-Recent open-source work that attempts to improve RTL simulation performance through parallelism has limited usability.
-Verilog is a complex language, so academic works, including ours, make concessions and focus on techniques, ideas, and feasibility of approach rather than full language coverage and usability.
-We discuss a few technical limitations of earlier work to explain why we could not use them as a baseline in~\secRef{related}.
+\shortparagraph{Baseline} Parallel Verilator is our baseline.
+Other possible baselines are research artifacts that also explore parallelism.
+Verilog is a complex language, so academic works, including ours, make concessions and focus on techniques rather than full language coverage and robust implementation.
+These systems, unfortunately, cannot run all benchmarks (\secRef{related}), so using Verilator permits a fuller evaluation.

-\shortparagraph{Evaluation Setup} \tabRef{hw_setup} summarizes the hardware setup in our evaluation.
-For our baseline, Verilator, we use two modern data center processors: \mAMD is the latest generation of AMD server lineup that offers very large caches and a high core count.
-The 64 cores on one socket are arranged in \emph{chiplets}~\cite{zen4}, each containing 8 cores. \mIntel is a recent Intel lineup with less cache and fewer cores.
-Unlike the AMD machine, \mIntel is not a chiplet-based design.
-For \SimName, we use an M2000 server with 4 IPUs\footnote{ The M2000 is not the fastest IPU machine available.
-BOW-2000 has the same architecture and tile count but clocked at 1.85~GHz (a $37\%$ increase).
-M2000 and BOW-2000 are available in the public cloud~\cite{gcore_ipu}. }.
+\shortparagraph{Evaluation Setup} \tabRef{hw_setup} summarizes the hardware for our evaluation.
+For Verilator, we use two modern data center computers: \mAMD is the latest generation AMD server with large caches and a high core count.
+The 64 cores in one socket are constructed from \emph{chiplets}~\cite{zen4} containing 8 cores. \mIntel is a recent Intel server with no chiplets, less cache, and fewer cores.
+For \SimName, we use a 4-IPU M2000 server \footnote{ The M2000 is not the fastest IPU machine available.
+A newer BOW-2000 IPU clocks at 1.85~GHz (a $37\%$ increase) with the same tile count~\cite{gcore_ipu}. } .

-We use Verilator v5.006 (\SimName is forked from the same version) with all optimizations enabled (\textcode{-O3}).

-To find the best simulation performance for each design on \SimName, we consider only 1472, 2944, 4416, and 5888 tiles (1, 2, 3, and 4 IPUs, respectively).
-On Verilator, we parallelize each design from 2 to 32 threads with a step of 2.
-We compile all the designs on an Intel Xeon 6132 with 1.5~TiB of memory.
+We use Verilator v5.006 (\SimName is forked from this version) with all optimizations enabled (\textcode{-O3}).
+To find each design's best simulation performance on \SimName, we consider 1472, 2944, 4416, and 5888 tiles (1, 2, 3, and 4 IPUs, respectively).
+On Verilator, we measured each design from 2 to 32 threads (step size of 2) because Verilator takes a long time to generate multi-threaded code for the larger designs. \tabRef{hw_setup} reports the compilation time and memory usage.